tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/to-do.md

 -   Don't forget to add steps of configuring Ubuntu in VM to make Enhanced session mode work *DONE*
 -   What is Single Node Cluster ? and does it have master and slave nodes or not? *DONE*
 -   Create a second VM that will act as a slave node (DataNode), and connect in a single network
--   What is the difference between those three modes:
+-   What is the difference between those three modes:  *DONE*
     -   Local (Standalone) Mode
     -   Pseudo-Distributed Mode
     -   Fully-Distributed Mode